advorange/RedditImageDownloader/README.md

 *This program is not in any way affiliated with any of the above services.*

-ImageDL.Core can run on any OS supporting .Net Core.
+ImageDL.NetCore can run on any OS supporting .Net Core.
-ImageDL.Windows can only run on OS which support .Net Framework.
+ImageDL.NetFramework can only run on OS which support .Net Framework.

 In a small image caching test of 274 images totaling 93.2MB the results were:
-* ImageDL.Core took 10 seconds and used up to 2GB of RAM.
+* ImageDL.NetCore took 10 seconds and used up to 2GB of RAM.
-* ImageDL.Windows took 40 seconds and used up to 200MB of RAM.
+* ImageDL.NetFramework took 40 seconds and used up to 200MB of RAM.